apuder/iot-workshop/10/README.md

 <img src="doc/ir-signal.png"/>

-Note that when repeating this experiment, the numbers will be slightly different because of variations in the overall timing.
+Note that when repeating this experiment, the numbers will be slightly different because of small variations in the overall timing.
+The Samsung TV remote uses
+<a href="http://irq5.io/2012/07/27/infrared-remote-control-protocols-part-1/">_Pulse Distance Coding_</a>
+to encode a binary value in the IR signal it sends.
+Translating the signal captured above by the logic analyzer results in the binary value 11100000111000000100000010111111b, or 0xE0E040BF in hexadecimal.
+As shown above, this corresponds with what the
+<a href="IRReceiver/IRReceiver.ino">IRReceiver</a> sketch will print to the serial monitor.

 ### Sending